Paul Bianchina, Replacement timers offer simple control for exterior lights

 Finally, be sure the timer’s operation is easy for you to understand.
 Trust me, not all of them are!
 The timer should be easy for you to program to get the on-off results that you want, and should also have a manual override so that you can turn the fixture on or off when needed without disrupting the program cycle.

 Timers should not be used with mercury vapor lights, or with any type of light that’s controlled by an exterior photocell or motion detector.
 Some types of fluorescent fixtures are not compatible with timers either.

 As with any electrical work, you first need to read and understand the installation instructions.
-Make certain the power is off to the switch before beginning any work.
+Make certain the power is off to the switch prior to beginning any work.
 If you are uncertain about any step in process, contact a licensed electrician before proceeding further.

 Timers for three-way switches can be installed at either of the switch locations.
 Remove the three wires leading to the existing switch, and connect them to the three wires from the timer using wire nuts.
 Install the timer back into the existing box.
 At the other switch location, a jumper wire is used between two of the poles on the existing switch.
 It’s a simple operation, and complete instructions are included with the switch.

 Typically, you’ll first have to set the time of day, paying attention to AM and PM.
 Some timers utilize a rotating dial, others a push-button digital setup.
 From there, follow the manufacturer’s instructions to set the time or times you want the timer to activate the light.

 I suggest keeping the instructions in a location close to the timer, at least until you become familiar with its operation.